kodi-community-addons/script.skin.helper.service/README.md

 ```
 RunScript(script.skin.helper.service,action=reset)
 ```
-This will reset ALL skin settings
+This will reset ALL skin settings.
+Both the filter and silent arguments will also work with the reset feature.

 ________________________________________________________________________________________________________
 ________________________________________________________________________________________________________